stonybrook-lin539-f19/main/README.md

 ### Using git

-I recommend that you clone this repository to your computer and issue `git pull -s recursive -X theirs` on a regular basis to keep your clone up-to-date.
+You can clone this repository to your computer and issue `git pull -s recursive -X theirs` on a regular basis to keep your clone up-to-date.

 - Our department's [git tutorial](https://github.com/CompLab-StonyBrook/git_training)
 - [Github app for Windows](http://windows.github.com); supports only Windows 7 or later